speechmarkdown/docs-speechmarkdown-reference/doc_source/basics/additional.md

 ```

 ## Included SSML
-If SSML is included in a Speech Mardown file, it is not processed.
+If SSML is included in a Speech Markdown file, it is not processed.
 It should be in its own stand-alone paragraph.

 ```text
 This is the (first)[emphasis] paragraph with Speech Markdown.